raspberrypilearning/swarms-schools-flocks/en/step_4.md

 title: Make sprites scroll with mouse motion
 ---

-Add the following code to your sprite, to make it scroll left and right as the mouse is moved to either side of the screen.
+Add the following code to your sprite to make it scroll left and right as the mouse is moved to either side of the screen.

 ```blocks3
 when flag clicked